EEEManchester/gazebosim_world_generator/Readme.md

 * Walls are black
 * Cubes are red
 * Cylinders are blue
+* Custom models can now be specified with specific rgb colour codes **NB: See the challenge1 yaml file for how an example of how to use custom models**

 The green channel is reserved for generating none standard sized objects.
 This will be discussed in section Config File.